cartesi/docs/cartesi-rollups/reading-outputs.md

 }
 ```

-## Notices
+## How to read Notices

-The following Python code example shows how you can construct and send a notice payload containing a payload to the Rollup Server's [/notice](./api/rollup/add-notice.api.mdx) endpoint, enabling on-chain validation of specific events or conditions without requiring direct interaction with the DApp Rollup Contract:
+The following Python code example shows how to create and send a notice payload containing a payload to the Rollup Server's [/notice](./api/rollup/add-notice.api.mdx) endpoint, enabling on-chain validation of specific events or conditions without requiring direct interaction with the DApp Rollup Contract:

 ```python
 rollup_server = environ["ROLLUP_HTTP_SERVER_URL"]